Oireachtas

-The Oireachtas (/ˈɛrəktəs/ EH-rək-təs; /ga/), sometimes referred to as Oireachtas Éireann, is the bicameral parliament of Ireland.
-The Oireachtas consists of the president of Ireland and the two houses of the Oireachtas (Tithe an Oireachtais): a lower house called Dáil Éireann and an upper house called Seanad Éireann.
+The Oireachtas (/ˈɛrəxtəs/ EH-rəkh-təs; /ga/) is the bicameral parliament of Ireland.
+The Oireachtas consists of the president of Ireland and the two Houses of the Oireachtas (Tithe an Oireachtais): Dáil Éireann (lower house) and Seanad Éireann (upper house).
+(Note: Although Article 15.1 of the Constitution of Ireland uses the terms National Parliament, House of Representatives and Senate as descriptions, elsewhere in the Constitution and in legislation, they are referred to only by their Irish-language names.)
+The Dáil has greater powers and functions than the Seanad.

-The houses of the Oireachtas sit in Leinster House in Dublin, an eighteenth-century ducal palace.
-The directly elected Dáil is the more powerful of the houses of the Oireachtas.
+The Houses of the Oireachtas sit in Leinster House in Dublin, an eighteenth-century ducal palace.

 Etymology

 The word oireachtas comes from the Irish word airecht/oireacht ("deliberative assembly of freemen; assembled freemen; assembly, gathering; patrimony, territory"), ultimately from the word airig ("freeman").
 Its first recorded use as the name of a legislative body was within the Irish Free State.

 Composition

-Dáil Éireann is directly elected under universal suffrage of all Irish citizens who are residents and at least eighteen years old; non-Irish citizens may be enfranchised by law, which currently extends to British citizens.
-By law, a Dáil term may last no longer than five years; however, the house can be dissolved by the president at any time at the request of the Taoiseach (head of government).
-Dáil elections use the electoral system of proportional representation by means of a single transferable vote.
-The Dáil has 174 members.

-The Seanad is not directly elected but consists of a mixture of members selected in a number of different ways.
-There are 60 senators: 43 are elected by councillors and parliamentarians, 11 are appointed by the Taoiseach, and six are elected by two university constituencies.

-The president is directly elected once every seven years, and may serve a maximum of two terms; where there is only one candidate for president, no ballot will be taken, and the candidate will be deemed elected at the close of nominations.
+The President of Ireland is directly elected once every seven years, and may serve a maximum of two terms.
+Where there is only one candidate for president, no ballot will be taken, and the candidate will be deemed elected at the close of nominations.